Brendan Angelides: Social outreach

 In September 2015, Angelides announced a project entitled FeelHarmonic.
 Its role being: "FeelHarmonic connects creatives, from a variety of fields, to collaborate on bringing the deaf community new ways to experience sound.
 It is the first community-based outreach program being launched under The Echo Society umbrella."

 The Echo Society

 In December 2013, Angelides helped create a Los Angeles–based collective called The Echo Society.
 Made up of composers, visual designers and engineers, the group has put on multiple events in various locations throughout Los Angeles featuring large orchestral ensembles mixed with electronic music.
 Other notable composers involved are Joseph Trapanese, Rob Simonsen, Jeremy Zuckerman, Benjamin Wynn, Nathan Johnson, and Judson Crane.

-Personal life

-Angelides was raised in a small town in Connecticut, which is located on the eastern seaboard of the United States.